-4.4.1 Select current interface
+3.4.1 Select current interface

-4.4.1.1 Algorithm for determining current interface
+3.4.1.1 Algorithm for determining current interface

-The PicoScope 9400 Series oscilloscope detects the current interface automatically within the first 20 seconds after power is turned on.
+The PicoScope 9400 Series oscilloscope detects the current interface automatically within the first 20 seconds after power is turned on:

 - 1. Within the first 7 seconds after power up, the instrument checks the USB connection with the PC.
-At this time, the lower front panel LED flashes green with a period of about 0.5 s.
+At this time, the lower front panel LED (on 9404 models only) or the power/status LED (9404A model) flashes green with a period of about 0.5 s.
 If during this time the instrument detects a USB connection, the current interface will be set to USB. - 2.
-If the USB interface is not detected during first 7 seconds, then, for the next 13 seconds, the instrument checks the LAN connection.
-During this time the lower LED lights up orange.
+If the USB interface is not detected during the first 7 seconds, then, for the next 13 seconds, the instrument checks the LAN connection.
+During this time the power/status LED (on the 9402 and 9404A modelS) or lower LED (9404 models only) lights up orange.
 The orange LED on the LAN connector on the back panel also lights up.
 If the instrument detects a LAN connection during this time, the instrument's current interface will be set to LAN. - 3.
 If after 20 seconds the current interface is still undefined, it will be set to USB.